v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex5_Power_Platform_admin_center.md

 ### Task 1 – Review the Power Platform Admin Center

-In your role as Holly Dickson, you want to review the Power Platform admin center, which is the go-to destination for administrators who create, manage, and support their Power Platform environments.
+In your role as Holly Dickson, you want to review the Power Platform admin center, which is the go-to destination for administrators who create, manage, and support their Microsoft Power Platform environments.

 1. Switch to **LON-DC1**, where you should still be logged in as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.